OrVazana/findCommand/README.md

 # findCommand
-Kind of implementation of the FIND Unix command in C language for Unix course
+Kind of implementation of the FIND Unix command in BASH for Unix course